This factsheet was last updated in December 2013.

 Login or register for a free account to continue reading this factsheet and to learn about:

-- What pre-employment checks employers need to consider
+- What risks do employers need to guard against?

 - The role of references